stonychen/another-soap/README.md

 ## Console the compiled XML

-We can console the compiled xml after call the method `console.log(weatherService.requestXml)`
+We can console the compiled xml after calling the method `console.log(weatherService.requestXml)`